Winter Winds

 Q: Why not rehearse in the metro area?

-A: We are doing our best to keep member dues low, and rehearsing in Faribault allows us to share space with our Indoor Percussion.
+A: We do our best to keep member dues low while providing a high-level experience, and rehearsing in Faribault allows us to share space with our Winter Drumline.
+Moving to a location within the metro would likely add several hundred dollars to member dues.
 To limit travel, we will have a place for members to stay overnight on Saturday nights if they choose to do so.
-We do separate sleeping areas so minors are not mixed in with adults, and a staff member will always be on site with the group.
+A staff member will always be on site with the group.

 Q: Will this interfere with my school's music program(s)?

-A: The great thing about RCR Winds is we consider ourselves an extracurricular activity, which is why most of our rehearsals and performances are limited to the weekends.
-Also if a member is still in high school, we will work to make sure their respective band director has given permission for the student to participate and is aware that in the event of any scheduling conflicts, the school's program receives priority over RCR Winds.
+A: The great thing about RCR Winds is that we consider ourselves an extracurricular activity, so most rehearsals and performances are limited to the weekends.
+In the event of any scheduling conflicts, the school's program receives priority over RCR Winds.
+While we understand that school-related activities are a priority for our student members, all members are expected to be at rehearsals if they do not have an approved absence for a preplanned, school-sanctioned event.

-A: We won’t have formal auditions but we will ask members to play their instrument for our staff.
-We expect members to be familiar with their instrument - it’ll be important that they can practice and learn show music on their own time (we can’t do everything on the weekend rehearsal schedule only).
+A: We don’t have formal auditions, but we will ask members to play their instruments for our staff, generally in a group setting.
+We expect members to be familiar with their instrument—it’ll be important that they can practice and learn show music on their own time (we can’t do everything on the weekend rehearsal schedule only).

 Q: Will there be virtual auditions?